simonneutert/simonneutert.github.io/src/index.md

 ## I blog from time to time

 Mostly about code I wrote, sometimes pet projects or about things that should never slow me down no more.
-That's right, I am pointing at you, [pg gem on Mac](/2018/pg-gem-with-postgres-app-on-mac/)!
+That's right, I am pointing at you, [pg gem on Mac](/2018/pg-gem-with-postgres-app-on-mac/) (but it seems to be a thing of the past 🙌)!

 #### Latest posts